Albert of Saxony

 Finally, one of the fields in which Albert is considered a major contributor is the theory of consequences.
 In the treatise of the Perutilis Logica devoted to consequences, Albert often seems to follow Buridan.
 But whereas Buridan maintained the central role of Aristotelian syllogistic, Albert, like Burley, integrated syllogistic and the study of conversions into the theory of consequences.
 Consequence is defined as the impossibility of the antecedent’s being true without the consequent’s also being true — truth itself being such that howsoever the proposition signifies things to be, so they are.
 The primary division is between formal and material consequences, the latter being subdivided into consequences simpliciter and ut nunc.
 A syllogistic consequence is a formal consequence whose antecedent is a conjunction of two quantified propositions and whose consequent is a third quantified proposition.
 Albert is thus led to present a highly systematic theory of the forms of inference, which represents a major step forward in the medieval theory of logical deduction.

-3. Natural Philosophy
+3. Natural Philosophy and Mathematics

 It is this analysis of language together with a particularist ontology that places Albert in the tradition of nominalism.
 This is combined with an epistemological realism that emerges, e.g., in his analysis of the vacuum.
 In certain respects, Albert’s work is an extension of physical analysis to imaginary cases.
 Distinguishing, as Buridan did, between what is absolutely impossible or contradictory and what is impossible “in the common course of nature” (Questions on De Caelo I, qu.
 15), he considers hypotheses under circumstances that are not naturally possible but imaginable given God’s absolute power (e.g., the existence of a vacuum and the plurality of worlds).
 However, even if we can imagine a vacuum existing by divine omnipotence, no vacuum can occur naturally (Questions on the Physics IV, qu.
 8).
 Albert refuses to extend the reference of physical terms to supernatural, purely imaginary possibilities.
 In the same way, one can certainly use the concept of a point, although this would only be an abbreviation of a connotative and negative expression.
 There is no simple concept of a point, a vacuum, or the infinite, and although imaginary hypotheses provide an interesting detour, physics must in the end provide an account of the natural order of things.